MowGreen Guide – 21 Ways to Clean & Serene

 Values: Reduction, Ecology, Ethics, Life sustaining, & Respect, Effectiveness, Efficiency, Lasting value (REEL).

-Mission: Get the Gas off the Grass, More Food Growing, Less Lawn Mowing, No Invasives, Let’s Plant Natives.
+Missions: Get the Gas off the Grass, More Food Growing, Less Lawn Mowing, No Invasives, Let’s Plant Natives, No Synthetics, Go Organic!

 Vision: National Network of locally managed and centrally supported eco-friendly gardening & lawn care.